IsraelPinheiro/pySync/README.md

 ## What is PySync?

-PySync is a file synchronization system written in python, as evaluative work for the Distributed Systems chair.
+PySync is a file synchronization system written in python, as evaluative work for the Distributed Systems course.
 The goal of the project was to develop a small file server, using different distributed development methodologies.

 ## Methodology